-PGS has over 32 000 sq. km of GeoStreamer data from the Nordland Ridge in the north to the Gimsan Basin in the south.
-This large and detailed data set reveals the geology of an area that has spawned some of the most important oil and gas discoveries in recent years.
-Lots more potential is waiting to be discovered in a prolific fairway.
-GeoStreamer PURE Norwegian Sea provides the most compelling and complete dataset for offshore mid-Norway.
+PGS has over 42 000 sq. km of GeoStreamer data spanning an area from the Nordland Ridge in the north to the Froan Basin in the south.
+This extensive and detailed dataset reveals the geology of an area that hosts some of the most important oil and gas discoveries in recent years.

-- Explore the regional structure, identify leads and develop prospects
+- Explore the regional structure, identify structural and stratigraphic leads and mature to prospects

 - Excellent PSDM with continuous velocity models

 - 42 400 sq. km of GeoStreamer 3D data

 This extensive GeoStreamer dataset offers unique insight into the underlying structure and geology of the Norwegian Sea.
 The main petroleum systems comprise Jurassic source rocks charging Jurassic fluvial-deltaic to shallow marine sandstones and Cretaceous deep water clastic reservoirs in structural-stratigraphic traps sealed by intra-Jurassic and Cretaceous mudstones.
 Important recent industry milestones in this area comprise discoveries such as Linerle and Bue, and new field developments e.g. Åsta Hansteen, Hades-Iris, and Fenja.

 The PURE footprint increases with the inclusion of new surveys and our bespoke workflow for GeoStreamer data addresses the many imaging challenges associated with the varied geological settings in the Norwegian Sea.
 The dataset consists of recent acquisition projects offshore Norway, and will be extended with the new Trøndelag 19M02 and Draugen 19M03 surveys.